Therapeutic: bone resorption inhibitors

 Encourage patient to modify behaviors that increase the risk of osteoporosis (stop smoking, reduce alcohol consumption).

 Absorption: 0.6% absorbed following oral administration (significantly decreased by food).

 Protein Binding: 90.9–99.5%.

 Metabolism and Excretion: 50–60% excreted in urine; unabsorbed drug is eliminated in feces.

 Contraindicated in: Hypersensitivity; Uncorrected hypocalcemia; Inability to stand/sit upright for at least 60 min; CCr <30 mL/min.

-Use Cautiously in: Geri: Consider age-related ↓ in body mass, renal and hepatic function, concurrent disease states and drug therapy; Concurrent use of NSAIDs ...
+Use Cautiously in: Geri: Consider age-related ↓ in body mass, renal and hepatic function, concurrent disease states and drug therapy; Concurrent use ...